InteropIO/net-examples/wpf-sw/Readme.md

-This is a minimalistic WPF example that register its main window as sticky.
+This is a minimalistic WPF example that register its main window as sticky using Glue windowing API.